-Two sites have been identified within the settlement boundary as suitable for infill development in keeping with the village and guidance in the Character Assessment (CA) which accompanies this Plan.
-Policy 4 offers initial design guidelines for these sites, informed by the evidence gathered on local housing need.
-As both sites are prominent in the Conservation Area, any development proposal will be expected to comply with Mendip DC's Policy DP 7.1 which sets standards for scale, form and layout, as well as protecting the amenity of users of neighbouring properties.
+9.1 One site has been identified within the settlement boundary as suitable for infill development in keeping with the village and guidance in the Character Assessment (CA) which accompanies this Plan.
+Policy 4 offers initial design guidelines for this site, informed by the evidence gathered on local housing need.
+As the site is prominent in the Conservation Area, any development proposal will be expected to comply with Mendip DC's Policy DP 7.1 which sets standards for scale, form and layout, as well as protecting the amenity of users of neighbouring properties.